 Quote: [Google Analytics] “Content Experiments sucks and I will never use it for any of my clients….run away“

-The above snippet came from a post by Michael Whitaker (smart thinker, worth following) who asked for feedback on comments made at the Imagine 2013 conference earlier this year.
+The above snippet came from a post by Michael Whitaker (smart thinker, worth following) who asked for feedback on comments made by Chris Goward at the Imagine 2013 conference.
 My initial response was “hmmm – poor comments indeed.
 Whether you like a G product or not, to say that Google’s stats methods are unreliable, or reporting doesn’t work really is silly and lacks credibility.”

 I am actually no big fan of the Google Analytics Content Experiments either, but I wish to put my views into context…

 Firstly, lets put to bed any comments about reliability, or reports not working.
 As any Google Analytics user knows, reliability is very, very good.